-SECTION 1 A. Have you consulted with the agency's Human Resource Manager regarding intent to contract out work that could potentially fall under Article 13? • Identify Staff Contacted: Yes No В. If yes, has notice of the agency's decision to conduct a feasibility study been provided to SEIU Local 503, OPEU?
-If Yes, attach copies of the correspondence.
-Yes No C. Is this a new or continuing contract?
+SECTION 1 A. Have you consulted with the agency's Human Resource Manager regarding intent to contract out work that could potentially fall under Article 13?
+Identify Staff Contacted: If yes, has notice of the agency's decision to conduct a feasibility study been provided to SEIU Local 503, OPEU?
+No es, attach copies of the correspondence.
+C. Is this a new or continuing contract?
 If continuing contract skip directly to Section 2 (Complete O and P).
-New Cor tinuing D. The work to be contracted is due to: If legislative mandate, reference below: Mandate gency ecision E. Why is contracting-out being considered?
+New Continuing The work to be contracted is due to: gislative mandate, reference below: Legislative Agency Mandate Decision E. Why is contracting-out being considered?
 F. Is the work to be contracted being performed by SEIU Local 503, OPEU bargaining unit employees?
-Yes No G. Description of work to be contracted, including affected classifications location(s)/work area(s): s and geogr aphic Н. Will SEIU Local 503, OPEU bargaining unit employees be displaced as a result of contracting-out this work?
-If yes, list number of affected bargaining unit employees by classification and geog (Attach additional page(s), if necessary.)
-Yes No n.
+Yes No G. Description of work to be contracted, including affected classifications and geographic location(s)/work area(s): н.
+Will SEIU Local 503, OPEU bargaining unit employees be Yes No displaced as a result of contracting out this work?